 If you have a cat, introducing them properly is key to a harmonious household.
 They may try to herd the cat due to their herding instincts, but with careful introduction, they can live well together.

-Suggestion: How Long Can French Bulldogs Live
+You might like: How Long Do French Bulldogs Live Female

 Information and Pictures